MacDill AFB paves the way for the future of air refueling with KC-46 groundbreaking

 |Downloads:

-This work, MacDill AFB paves the way for the future of air refueling with KC-46 groundbreaking, by A1C Monique Stober, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill AFB paves the way for the future of air refueling with KC-46 groundbreaking [Image 3 of 3], by A1C Monique Stober, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.